meteor-blog/meteor-blog/index.md

 ## Usage

-Meteor blog should work out-of-the-box (hopefully) with some decent looking templates.
-If you use the default templates, you must add the meteor `bootstrap-3` package.
+Meteor blog works out-of-the-box with minimal, decent-looking Bootstrap templates.
+If you use these default templates, you must add the meteor `bootstrap-3` package.

 ```